return42/sphkerneldoc/linux_src_doc/drivers/scsi/megaraid/megaraid_mbox_c.rst

     allocate shared mailbox

-    :param adapter_t \*adapter:
+    :param adapter:
         soft state of the raid controller
+    :type adapter: adapter_t \*

 .. _`megaraid_alloc_cmd_packets.description`:

 Description
 -----------

 Allocate and align the shared mailbox.
-This maibox is used to issue all the commands.
+This mailbox is used to issue all the commands.
 For IO based controllers, the mailbox is also registered with the FW.
 Allocate memory for all commands as well.
 This is our big allocator.